The-Yak-Collective/yakcollective/_projects/dont-waste-the-covid19-reboot.md

 ---
 name: dont-waste-the-covid19-reboot
-title: Don't Waste the COVID-19 Reboot
+title: Don’t Waste the COVID-19 Reboot
 date: 2020-04-30
 tagline: Making the next normal better than the last one
 type: Report